h4aku/Java-GUI-Instrument-rental-or-sale-Program/README.md

 A java program through which you can rent or sell instruments

 1. The folder 'Code' contains all the code of the java
-2. Open the SarangiSansar.java using BlueJ/VsCode or any IDE and compile and run.
+2. Open the SarangiSansar.java using BlueJ/VsCode or any IDE, and compile it and run it by calling main method or the constructor.